spiritphyz/AWS-Serverless-Guides/guides/Creating-a-SSL-TLS-Certificate-for-a-Custom-Domain.md

 ## Use the certificate in CloudFront
 Certificates with custom domains can only be used with CloudFront distributions, not with S3 buckets.

-The configuration below will follow the [recommended approach](./Setting-Up-S3-for-Domain-Redirects.md#introduction) of having a core bucket be the destination for the full domain `www.example.com`.
-Also, a redirect bucket will handle redirecting the apex domain `example.com` to the contents in the core bucket.
+The configuration below will follow the [recommended approach](./Setting-Up-S3-for-Domain-Redirects.md#introduction) of first having a core bucket for the full domain "`www.example.com`".
+Then a redirect bucket will handle forwarding requests for the apex domain "`example.com`" to the contents in the core bucket.

 Two CloudFront distributions sit in front of both buckets for CDN functionality and will be used as the targets for the DNS records.

 ### Use the certificate for the full domain
 1. In the AWS Management Console, search for [ CloudFront ](https://console.aws.amazon.com/cloudfront/home?#)
-2. Click on the distribution ID that matches your **base** bucket > "Edit" button > SSL Certificate > Custom SSL Certification
+2. Click on the distribution ID that matches your **core** bucket > "Edit" button > SSL Certificate > Custom SSL Certification
     * In the auto-populated dropdown list, pick the certificate made through Certificate Manager
 3. Alternate Domain Names (CNAMEs) > add domain names below and separate them by new lines
     * [www.example.com]()